patyatun/Software_Engineering/README.md

 5. Documentation: I wrote explanatory comments in the functions.

 ### 6. & 8.
 Build Management & Continuos Delivery
 I used GitHub Actions as a continuos integration and deployment (CI/CD) tool, I decided to use this one because allows me to automate custom workflowa directly from my GitHub repository.
-To see the functionality of my build management and continuos delivery pipeline you can find the configuration file here: [python-app.yml](https://github.com/patyatun/Software_Engineering/tree/main/.github/workflows) and some details here: [6.
-CI/CD]()
+To see the functionality of my build management and continuos delivery pipeline you can find the configuration file here: [python-app.yml](https://github.com/patyatun/Software_Engineering/tree/main/.github/workflows), my workflows runs here: [Actions](https://github.com/patyatun/Software_Engineering/actions) and some screenshots here: [6. & 8.
+CI/CD](https://github.com/patyatun/Software_Engineering/tree/main/6.%20%26%208.%20CICD)

 #### Build Management
 While developing this project I learned that effective build management is important to ensure maintainable code quality.
 In this project I used PyInstaller, by adding it to my GitHub Action workflow I automated the process of building and packaging my python app, making it easier to run on different systems.